scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 - **Lack of fault isolation**
 Due to the lack of any routing hierarchy or isolation between different areas, a single faulty BGP speaker can affect routing in the entire world.
 - **Poor scalability**
-The bigger the Internet becomes, regarding both the number of destinations and path change disseminations, the higher the workload of BGP gets, making it scale poorly.
+The bigger the Internet becomes, the higher the workload of BGP gets, making it scale poorly.
 - **Convergence**
 BGP convergence can be problematic, too.
 In certain situations, BGP will never converge to a stable state, or converge only non-deterministically (see {{GRIFFIN1999}} and {{RFC4264}}.
 Convergence may also take too much time {{SAHOO2009}}.
 - **Single path**
 BGP only allows the selection of a single path to a destination.
+But having a multi-path choice can be welcome in several situations, e.g., in case of a link failure, or when a packet is routed over a too small and thus inefficient path.
 - **Lack of security**
 BGP has no built-in security mechanisms and does not provide any tools for ASes to authenticate the information they receive through BGP update messages.
-This opens up a multitude of attack opportunities--see also [Attacks](#attack).
+This opens up a multitude of attack opportunities--see [Attacks](#attack).

 ### Issues with RPKI and BGPsec

- RPKI and BGPsec tried to addressed Internet's above-mentioned security shortcomings in recent years--see also {{RFC6480}} and {{RFC8205}}).
+ RPKI and BGPsec try to address Internet's above-mentioned security shortcomings, see also {{RFC6480}} and {{RFC8205}}.
 However, RPKI and BGPsec have issues of their own, as shortly described below.

 - **RPKI and Route Origin Authorizations**
 Unfortunately, the Route Origin Authorizations (ROAs) provided by RPKI only prevent the simplest form of BGP hijacks, see [Attacks](#attack).
 - **Problems with BGPsec in partial deployment**
-In a partial deployment, BGPsec can even cause instabilities and is prone to downgrade attacks, see {{LYCHEV2013}}.
+BGPsec only provides full security when all ASes consistently use and enforce it.
+In the current situation, where BGP is only partially deployed, it is not very effective.
+It can even cause instabilities and is prone to downgrade attacks, see {{LYCHEV2013}}.
 - **Problems with BGPsec in full deployment**
 Also full deployment of BGPsec raises issues, such as the creation of wormholes and forwarding loops by attackers, or the introduction of circular dependencies, see {{LI2014}} and {{COOPER2013}}.
-RPKI and BGPsec also cause issues for network sovereignty {{ROTHENBERGER2017}}.
+RPKI and BGPsec together also cause issues for network sovereignty {{ROTHENBERGER2017}}.
 Additionally, BGPsec further exacerbates BGP’s scalability issues.
 Furthermore, prefix aggregation no longer works in BGPsec because the digital signatures are not aggregated.

 ### Other Internet Issues